 - count them in both, if the same order involves both a product and service category?

 Answer: In TL terms, there is no such thing as a service line item.
 An order is either for a line item or for a service.
-It can not be both.
+It cannot be both.
 The delivery of material or equipment in association with a service order such as an installation is considered to be a delivery internal to the organization.
 The only delivery date of concern to the customer is when the installation is complete and ready for acceptance testing.
-Therefore the delivery of material related to the service is not counted within any TL OTD measure.
-Again, it should be noted this applies to all prior versions of TL 9000 as well as R4.0.
+Therefore, the delivery of material related to the service is not counted within any TL OTD measure.

 The delivery of material required for the completion of an installation service order, including the equipment being installed is not reported within any TL OTD measure.
 An example of an exception to this would be a compound order for the installation of a system along with the separate delivery of spare units to a central warehouse or other location.
 The system installation would be counted in OTS and the spares delivery would be counted in OTI.
 In standard industry terms, EF&I, F&I, or I orders are counted in OTS and OTS only.
 Furnish only orders are counted in OTI.
 Any E&F order would have a service order to report (the engineering job) and a line item order to report (the furnished equipment).
 As noted in the exception above, an EF&I order which contains an order for separate equipment not involved in the installation activity would also have a service reported in OTS and items reported in OTI.
 There are no cases where the delivery of material or equipment associated with the installation service are reported in one of the OTD measures.